-Online dating websites, apps and social media sites are incredibly popular ways to meet people.
+Online dating websites, dating apps and social media sites are incredibly popular ways to meet new people.
 Unfortunately for some, instead of finding romance and companionship they find a scammer trying to steal their money instead of their heart.

 Are you worried you're being scammed?
 Ask us!

 The Heart of the Romance Scam: "The Ask"

 After you've been talking with a romance scammer for a while and have built up a connection, they'll launch the second stage of their scam on you--the Ask.
 This is where the scammer asks their victim for money.
 They usually ask for money because they're having an emergency, like losing their passport in a foreign country, getting assistance with medical bills or they need help paying off a debt.
 They insist that they will eventually visit, just as soon as they've taken care of the emergency.